 Micro Enterprise Team

-Dickson is expecting to complete his studies and exams for his diploma in Business Administration from Presbyterian University of East Africa-Chogoria campus in December of 2013.
+Dickson completed his studies and exams for his diploma in Business Administration from Presbyterian University of East Africa, Chogoria Campus, in December of 2013.
 He has been a life-long member of the Chogoria community and an active member of the congregation at Faith Celebrations Church.